ZekiKam/Biohackathon/README.md

 This makes acoustic manipulation precise and contactless: particles can be moved without a mechanical probe.
 In a future biological rig, the pressure field could be designed to control the location, shape, and cell-cell pressure of a tumouroid.
 In this repository, those ideas are represented by simulated particles, acoustic focal points, and simplified cell-cell interaction rules.

+Acoustics fits the microgravity concept because removing gravity removes the only thing normally holding cells in place — without it, cells would just drift with nothing to organize them.
+Acoustic radiation force is contactless, can shape many particles at once in full 3D, and doesn't rely on gravity to work, making it a natural replacement positioning system.
+So the pairing is deliberate: microgravity gives an undisturbed biological environment free of gravity-driven settling, while acoustics gives you a way to still control where cells end up once gravity is no longer doing that job.

 ## Proposed application and rig concept